george-studenko/100_Days_of_ML_Code/README.md

 [32.81TB of research data](http://academictorrents.com/)
 [Amazon Machine Learning paths](https://aws.amazon.com/training/learning-paths/machine-learning/)

+## Day 152: May 20 2019

+**Today's Progress**: Creating pipelines with make_pipeline so include Scalers or Normalizers to the pipeline before training the kmeans model in order to improve results by scaling or normalizing values

+**Thoughts:** the make_pipeline method is very simple to use making the use of pipelines a snap

 ## Day 151: May 19 2019

 **Today's Progress**: Learning how to evaluate a cluster with metrics such as inertia_ and and pandas crosstab, plotting inetia for models with different values of k to find the best k value for a kmeans model